 The US Patient Protection and Affordable Care Act of 2010 (as amended by the Health Care and Education Reconciliation Act of 2010), or ACA, made substantial changes to the current system for paying for healthcare in the United States.
-Beginning in 2013, certain medical device manufacturers were required to pay an excise tax in an amount equal to 2.3% of the price for which such manufacturer sells its medical devices that are listed with the FDA.
-Although the FDA has contended that clinical laboratory tests that are developed and validated by a laboratory for its own use, or LDTs, such as ConfirmMDx tests, are medical devices, has provided notice to Congress of its intent to phase out the discretion that the FDA has historically exercised not to regulate our tests, and has issued draft guidance documents with its draft oversight framework, none of our products are currently listed with the FDA.
-We cannot assure you that the tax will not be extended to services such as ours in the future.
+For example, beginning in 2013 through December 31, 2015, each medical device manufacturer was required to pay sales tax in an amount equal to 2.3% of the price for which such manufacturer sells its medical devices that are listed with the FDA.
+The medical device tax has been suspended for 2016 and 2017, but is scheduled to return beginning in 2018.
+Although the FDA has issued draft guidance that, if finalized, would regulate certain LDTs as medical devices, none of our LDTs, such as our ConfirmMDx and SelectMDx tests, are currently listed with the FDA.
+We cannot assure you that the tax will not apply to services such as ours in the future.

 Other significant measures contained in the ACA include, for example, coordination and promotion of research on comparative clinical effectiveness of different technologies and procedures, initiatives to revise Medicare payment methodologies, such as bundling of payments across the continuum of care by providers and physicians, and initiatives to promote quality indicators in payment methodologies.
-In addition, the ACA establishes an Independent Payment Advisory Board, or IPAB, to reduce the per capita rate of growth in
+In addition, the ACA establishes an Independent Payment Advisory Board, or IPAB, to reduce the per capita rate of growth in Medicare spending.

-Medicare spending.
 The IPAB has broad discretion to propose policies to control healthcare expenditures for consideration by Congress.
 If Congress fails to act on such proposal(s) and does not pass alternative legislation achieving similar savings, the Secretary of the US Department of Health and Human Services is required to implement the IPAB's proposal(s).
 IPAB proposals may have a negative impact on payment rates for services, including ConfirmMDx tests.